 In 1950, Hermann Schnabel acquired the Company from Karl Otto Helm, focused on chemicals trading and thus initiated the successful business development.
 He ran the Company until 1984 and then passed it on to his son, Dieter Schnabel, who ran and successfully developed the Company for 28 years.
 In 2012 Dieter Schnabel changed positions from CEO to Chairman of the Supervisory Board.
-Today, Stephan Schnabel is a third-generation member of the Executive Board, responsible for the business unit Crop Protection.
+Today, Stephan Schnabel is a third-generation Chairman of the Executive Board.
+Dieter Schnabel holds 60% of the shares in HELM AG and Stephan Schnabel holds 40%.

 Since 1950 the Company still remains unchanged in family holding